 Service provider takeaway: Service providers can use this cost comparison to help their customers choose between a physical PC/Windows upgrade and a move to a virtual desktop architecture.

 For many IT organizations, the cost of eventually upgrading distributed desktops to Vista (including hardware, software and labor), along with the long-running problem of managing distributed desktop software (operating system releases and patches, as well as applications), has caused many IT managers to re-evaluate their desktop strategy.
-Against the backdrop of the benefits and continuing adoption of
+Against the backdrop of the benefits and continuing adoption of server virtualization, have we reached the point where the smartest next move is to implement virtual desktops instead of doing another round of Windows upgrades on PCs?

 To answer this question, both tangible issues (cost) and intangible issues (which eventually translate to costs in one way or another) must be considered.
 The actual costs will vary significantly based on such factors as the hardware a customer has today (and thus the specific hardware upgrade costs), the server virtualization solutions being used, the types and workloads of the various desktop users (since that affects the user/server ratio) and so on.
 This tip lays out a model for estimating the costs of each approach for your customers.